jean-marc/kiosk_os/readme.md

 The union mount takes place early in the boot process through a customized initrd.img created with the initramfs tool (see [/etc_original/initramfs-tools/scripts/init-bottom/server](/etc_original/initramfs-tools/scripts/init-bottom/server) and [/etc_original/initramfs-tools/hooks/server](/etc_original/initramfs-tools/hooks/server)).
 This means that the OS is only usable as client-only when running in a chroot jail (unless it is possible to manually do a aufs mount in the root).

+Note that this file organization has consequences on apparmor because applications will attempt to access files at non-standard locations eg. /etc_server/passwd instead of /etc/passwd , those applications need to be authorized.
 ##DHCP & TFTP
 Dnsmasq is used as a DHCP- and TFTP-server to send initrd.img for network boot.